A penalty barrier framework for nonconvex constrained optimization: Numerical experiments

-\cref{alg:general} is controlled by, and its performance depends on, several algorithmic hyperparameters, such as the (sequences of) barrier and penalty parameters, the choice of barrier function $\b$, and the subsolver adopted at \cref{state:general:xk}.
-We now focus on the effect of the last two elements, for different levels of accuracy requirements, testing all combinations of barriers and subsolvers considering problem dimensions $n \in \set{10, 15, 20, 25, 30}$, for a total of 500 calls to each solver.
-For this set of experiments we set a time limit of 100 seconds on each call.

-The results are graphically summarized in \cref{fig:nonneg_pca_tuning}.
-As \ipprox{} performed almost identically with the two barrier functions, only the inverse variant (originally considered in \cite{demarchi2024interior}) is displayed for clarity.
-Moreover, because of the excessive run time to perform all simulations for \ipprox{} with high accuracy, we exclude it altogether for the high accuracy tests and consider instead starting points \({\x}^0\) that are not necessarily (strictly) feasible.
+\paragraph*{Barriers and subsolvers} \Cref{alg:general} is controlled by, and its performance depends on, several algorithmic hyperparameters, such as the (sequences of) barrier and penalty parameters, the choice of barrier function $\b$, and the subsolver adopted at \cref{state:general:xk}.
+We now focus on the effect of the barriers specified in \cref{table:psi}, for different levels of accuracy requirements, testing all solver variants on \emph{tiny} and \emph{small} instances with problem dimensions $n \in \set{10, 15, 20}$ and $n\in\{100,150,200\}$, respectively.
+Moreover, because of the excessive runtime to perform all simulations for \ipprox{}, we exclude it altogether for the high accuracy tests, for which we consider starting points \({\x}^0\) that are not necessarily (strictly) feasible.

-For low and medium accuracy, all instances are solved by \pippo{} and \ipprox{} up to the desired primal-dual tolerances.
-With high accuracy, only the variant of \pippo{} with \nmpg{} and log-like is not able to solve all instances within the time limit.
-Across all accuracy levels, \pippo{} \panocp{} inverse operates consistently better than the other variants of \pippo{}, all of which outperform \ipprox{}.
-In particular, the overall effort (number of gradient evaluations) required by \panocp{} is less than \nmpg{} (for fixed barrier) and with the inverse barrier is less than with the log-like (for fixed subsolver).
-With increasing accuracy it becomes more efficient to adopt \panocp{} than \nmpg{}, while \ipprox{} performs gradually more poorly.
-The slow tail convergence typical of first-order schemes badly affects the scalability of \ipprox{}, whereas the adoption of a quasi-Newton scheme within \panocp{} seems to beat the simpler spectral approximation in \nmpg{}.
+The results are graphically summarized in \cref{fig:nonneg_pca_time} with data profiles relative to runtime.
+All solvers returned successfully within the desired primal-dual tolerances.
+Across all accuracy levels, \pippo{} inverse operates consistently better than the other variants of \pippo{}, all of which outperform \ipprox{}.
+In particular, the overall effort (in terms of runtime) required by the inverse barrier (in both \pippo{} and \ipprox{}) is less than with the log-like and log barriers , whose profiles almost overlap.
+With increasing accuracy it becomes even more efficient to adopt \pippo{} over \ipprox{}, which performs gradually more poorly.
+The slow tail convergence typical of first-order schemes badly affects the scalability of \ipprox{}, whereas the adoption of a quasi-Newton scheme within the subsolver \panocp{} of \pippo{} and \alps{} leads to fast local convergence in practice.
+Despite the ``optimality'' of logarithmic barriers ascertained in \cref{sec:barrierProp}, the \emph{overall} computational effort (measured in terms of gradient evaluations or runtime) also depends on the subsolver's efficiency in solving the subproblems.

-In terms of (outer) iterations, the results appear unsurprisingly independent on the subsolver.
-Moreover, the log-like barrier invariably demands the solution of fewer subproblems than the inverse one, in agreement with the discussion in \cref{sec:barrierProp} on the barrier's well behavior.
-However, we emphasize that the \emph{overall} computational effort (measured in terms of gradient evaluations) also depends on the subsolver's efficiency in solving the subproblems, as demonstrated by \cref{fig:nonneg_pca_tuning}.